siddharthroy12/DSA-Notes/Readme.md

 ![Visual representaion of adding an element in Linked List](./AddingLinkedList.png)

-If we want to add a node/element to an index first we need to traverse to the index.
+If we want to add a Node/element to an index first we need to traverse to the index.

-[1]Then create a new node that will point to the node which we just found.
+[1]Then create a new Node that will point to the Node which we just found.

-[2]Then make the previous node point to the newly created node.
+[2]Then make the previous Node point to the newly created Node.

 #### What is a pointer?